llvm-ml/llvm-ir-dataset-utils/README.md

 llvm-dis *.bc
 ```

+> Last steps into the dataloader to be described here.

+## Corpus Description

+> Basics of the corpus description to be outlined here to easily enable someone to point the package at a new source.

 ## IR Sources

 The package contains a number of builders to target the LLVM-based languages, and extract IR.
 The current status of builders for individual sources is as follows: